pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 However:

-1. Delaying has a cost: it further postpones introducing a dedicated string dtype that has massive benefits for users, both in usability as (for the part of the user base that has PyArrow installed) in performance.
+1. Delaying has a cost: it further postpones introducing a dedicated string dtype that has significant benefits for users, both in usability as (for the part of the user base that has PyArrow installed) in performance.
 2. In case pandas eventually transitions to use `pd.NA` as the default missing value sentinel, a migration path for _all_ pandas data types will be needed, and thus the challenges around this will not be unique to the string dtype and therefore not a reason to delay this.

-Making this change now for 3.0 will benefit the majority of users, while coming at a cost for a part of the users who already started using the `"string"` or `pd.StringDtype()` dtype (they will have to update their code to continue to use the variant using `pd.NA`, see the "Backward compatibility" section below).
+Making this change now for 3.0 will benefit the majority of users, and the PDEP author believes this is worth the cost of the added complexity around "yet another dtype" (also for other data types we already have multiple variants).

 ### Why not use the existing StringDtype with `pd.NA`?